LouCabra/bpApp/README.md

 2. **Future Enhancements**: Included ideas for future improvements, such as filtering, sorting, data export, and user authentication, to suggest how the app could be expanded upon.
 3. **License**: Added a section on licensing to clarify the usage rights of the code.

-This `README.md` file provides a clear and concise overview of the app, its functionality, and how to use it.
-It also suggests potential areas for future development.